sauuyer/uop_catalog_demo/README.md

 Live demo: https://sauuyer.github.io/uop_catalog_demo/

----
+This repo demonstrates a lightweight, browser-based data catalog:

+- Very lightweight setup
+- Fuzzy search over dataset metadata to allow for flexible and research-forward search queries from users
+- This will improve the functionality of the UOP's current website to make datasets more UOP data more findable and indexed
+- This demo has been built for proof of concept and prototyping reasons
+- Uses Fuse.js for search and filtering within the browser.

-## What’s Included
+## Files

 - `index.html` – Static HTML search UI for the catalog.
 - `datasets.json` – Structured catalog of UOP projects and datasets.
 - `README.md` – This overview.

----

-## Purpose

-This repo demonstrates a lightweight, **browser-based data catalog**:

-- No backend required
-- Fuzzy search over dataset metadata
-- Structured project → datasets hierarchy
-- Designed for quick exploration and prototyping

-Uses Fuse.js for search and filtering within the browser.

----